 So you see?
 Boat size and your living a-board cruising costs are really dependant on your lifestyle, philosophy and pocketbook.
-Indeed, whether
+Indeed,

-a good used boat which can be made suitable for living aboard and voyaging for everyone - on almost any budget.
+There is a good used boat which can be made suitable for living aboard and voyaging for everyone - on almost any budget.

 Of course, the length of your boat affects your on-going costs.
 Even after your boat is fully paid for; it's length will determine your long-term